anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-recursion.md

 ```

 ## Exercise 2
-Download [recursionLab.kt](recursionLab.kt) and move it to your folder for today's work.
+Download [recursionLab.kt](/classes/201-f25/recursionLab.kt) and move it to your folder for today's work.

-a) Implement `findMax` recursively and compile and run your code to see if it works:
+a) Implement `findMax` recursively.
+You will probably want to look at the [Kotlin documentation for `List`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.collections/-list/) to see if there is a helpful method for getting a portion of the list.
+Then compile and run your code to see if it works:

 ```bash
 kotlinc recursionLab.kt